 Boku deposits not working

-If your Boku deposit fails, start with the basics: confirm the phone number is correct, make sure you have signal, and check you have enough pay-as-you-go credit or billing allowance.
-Some networks also require carrier billing to be enabled on the account.
+If your Boku deposit fails, start with the basics: confirm the phone number is correct, ensure you have signal, and check you have enough pay-as-you-go credit or billing allowance.
+Some networks require carrier billing to be enabled on the account.
 If the issue continues, contact your network operator first, then the casino’s customer support team with the time of the attempt and the amount.
+It can also help to try again when you’re on a stronger connection, as SMS authorisation is time-sensitive.

 Deposit limits reached